berylcl/Awesome-books/README.md

 ### Prerequisites

-In order to run this project you need: Git VS code
+In order to run this project you need: Github account, and a code editor(VS-code)

 ### Setup